Dr Clare Power PFHEA, FSEDA Academic Staff Developer

 Clare’s main responsibilities are:

-- a member of Staff Educational Development Association (SEDA) since 2007 and is a member of the Executive Committee since May 2013
+- Member of Staff Educational Development Association (SEDA) since 2007 and is a member of the Executive Committee since May 2013

-- External examiner for the PG certificate in Higher Education Practice, Greenwich School of Management
+- External Examiner for the PG certificate in Learning and Teaching in Higher Education, University of South Wales

-Clare has over 20 years’ experience as a Senior Lecturer and Programme Leader teaching and supporting learning in Geography, in different higher education institutions at all undergraduate and postgraduate levels.
-She was on the Council of the Remote Sensing Society and the Remote Sensing and Photogrammetric Society from 1994-2004.
+- 20 years’ experience as a Senior Lecturer and Programme Leader teaching and supporting learning in Geography, in different higher education institutions at all undergraduate and postgraduate levels.

-Since 2005 she has worked in academic staff development, initially at the Graduate School of Education, University of Bristol on the development of Academic Career Pathways, collaborating with other HE professionals to development and use the UK Professional Standards Framework, and teaching and mentoring on the Certificate in Teaching and Learning.
+- Since 2005 she has worked in academic staff development, collaborating with other HE professionals to development and use the UK Professional Standards Framework, and teaching and mentoring on the Certificate in Teaching and Learning.

-From 2007 she led the PG Certificate in Professional Learning in HE (PCPLHE) at Bath Spa University, developed a MA in Professional Practice in HE, and was awarded a Bath Spa University Teaching Fellowship in recognition of her work in 2010.
-She first accredited the PCPLHE to award FHEA in 2009 and successfully re-accredited it with the development and accreditation of the BSU Continuing Professional Development Scheme awarding HEA Fellowship in 2014.
-From 2015-17 she was Director of the BSU CPD Scheme and ran the Centre of Learning and Teaching Development.
+- From 2007 she led the PG Certificate in Professional Learning in HE (PCPLHE) at Bath Spa University, developed a MA in Professional Practice in HE, and was awarded a Bath Spa University Teaching Fellowship in recognition of her work in 2010.

 - BSc (Hons) in Geography, University of Reading